shravan-shandilya/rabbitmq-helper/README.md

 ## Contributing

-This is a very quick hack.
+This was a very quick hack.
 PRs are welcome!